wp-plugins/support-great-writers/readme.txt

 * This version delivers enhanced functionality and the ability to create a 'pool' of products which the widget will randomly select from.
 Because of this functionality, when upgrading from a previous installed version, the plugin will do it's best to migrate your previous settings to the new configuration.
 If you had multiple instances of the plugin installed in your sidebar, this migration may not work as smoothly as we'd hope.
 Please check your configurations after installing.

 == Changelog ==

+= 1.1.1 =
+* Fixed problem with wrapping of form labels on the Settings page.
+* Extra long POST titles are now truncated to 40 characters for display purposes.
+* Removed the POST id from the display title.
+* Added screenshot showing Settings configuration screen.

 = 1.1.0 =
 * Changed name of sidebar widget to 'Amazon Book Store'